RyanMatheuZ/chapa-quente/README.md

 # Chapa Quente

 ### About
-Chapa Quente (Hot Grill) is a personal project, about a fictional burger place, aimed at selling fast food in general and drinks.
+Chapa Quente is a personal project, about a fictional burger place, aimed at selling fast food in general and drinks.

 ### Technologies / Softwares
 - HTML 5